Skip to content

 done

-Finally, run the container with the kata-fc-vaccel runtime using the following commnad:
+Finally, run the container with the kata-fc-vaccel runtime using the following command:

 sudo ctr run --snapshotter devmapper --runtime io.containerd.run.kata-fc-vaccel.v2 -t --rm docker.io/nubificus/vaccel-app-container:$(uname -m) ubuntu-kata-fc-vaccel /bin/bash